 - Educational/Socio-Economic Disadvantage (e.g., CYDL participant, Gates Scholar, Pell Grant recipient)

-Details and a list of qualifying programs are found on the form, which becomes available on September 1.
+Details and a list of qualifying programs are found on the form, which becomes available each year on September 1.
 If your request does not fall under the categories above, please see the form for further instructions.

 The deadline to submit either fee waiver application is the end of business on January 1.
 Applicants who do not receive a waiver or who miss the deadline must pay the fee.

 Reapplying to the School